davidmagalhaes/binge-watcher/README.md

     do a `git checkout` to the branch `development` and run it using Android Studio on either a smartphone or an Android emulator.

-#### Things to improve

-- Adding Unit Tests
-- Some UX/UI improvements
-- Adding infinite scrolling for the episodes too

 #### Stack

 - MVVM